Asphalt Binder

 Performance Grading (PG) System

-The Performance Grading (PG) system is commonly used to classify asphalt binders based on their performance characteristics.
+The Performance Grading (PG) system classifies asphalt binders by evaluating their performance characteristics.
+This system ensures a reliable match between the binder properties and the specific requirements of road construction projects.
 This includes factors like temperature susceptibility, aging properties, and climatic adaptability.
 For example, a binder with a PG grade of 64-22 indicates its high-temperature performance (64) and low-temperature performance.

 asphalt pavement